luigiifan/Macropad-Arduino/README.md

 # Introduction
-Why did I make this thing? its to make it easier for me to use keyboard shortcuts with just one key.
-I set each key from F2-F5 so that it can be set to keyboard shortcuts in programs such as OBS, Discord, VSCode, etc. You can use AutoHotkey if you want to make it look more advanced.
+It's easier for me to use keyboard shortcuts with just one button.
+I set each key from F2-F5 so that it can be set to keyboard shortcuts in programs like OBS, Discord, VSCode, etc. You can use AutoHotkey if you want to make it look more sophisticated.

 # Materials
 - Arduino Pro Micro